-^{1.} You can use Un010 to monitor the upper limit setting for the maximum motor speed or the upper limit setting for the encoder output resolution.

-You can monitor the upper limit of the encoder output resolution setting (Pn281) for the current maximum motor speed setting (Pn385), or you can monitor the upper limit of the maximum motor speed setting for the current encoder output resolution setting.

-Select which signal to monitor with Pn080 = n.X (Calculation Method for Maximum Speed or Encoder Output Pulses).
+- 1. You can use Un010 to monitor the upper limit setting for the maximum motor speed or the upper limit setting for the encoder output resolution. - You can monitor the upper limit of the encoder output resolution setting (Pn281) for the current maximum motor speed setting (Pn385), or you can monitor the upper limit of the maximum motor speed setting for the current encoder output resolution setting. - Select which signal to monitor with Pn080 = n.XDDD (Calculation Method for Maximum Speed or Divided Output Pulses).

-- If Pn080 = n.0□□□, the encoder output resolution (Pn281) that can be set is displayed. - If Pn080 = n.1 \(\square\) The maximum motor speed (Pn385) that can be set is displayed in mm/s. - 2.
-These items can be monitored using SERVOPACKs with software version 002C or higher. - 3.
+• If Pn080 = n.1 \(\propersup \), the encoder output resolution (Pn281) that can be set is displayed.

+• If Pn080 = n.1 \(\propersup \) \(\propersup \), the maximum motor speed (Pn385) that can be set is displayed in mm/s. - 2.
 This applies to the following motors.
 The display will show 0 for all other models.
-SGM7M, SGM7J, SGM7A, SGM7P, SGM7G, SGMMV, SGM7E, SGM7F, and SGMCV
+SGM7M, SGM7J, SGM7A, SGM7P, SGM7G, SGM7E, SGM7F, and SGMCV